 RPT 260.
-SPECIAL TOPICS CLINICAL SESSION I (0.10.2)
+SPECIAL TOPICS CLINICAL SESSION I (0·10·2) PREREQUISITES: Admission to professional phase of program and

 PREREQUISITES: Admission to professional phase of program and instructor permission.

 This clinical session gives the student individual exposure to an area of special interest.
 Cooperative agreements with clinical affiliates allows the student to select from a large number of special interest areas of emphasis.
 On completion, students should have a better understanding of the specialty skills required to function within the area of interest.